shellkraft/eJPT-Notes/eJPT Notes/Host & Network Attacks/Windows/SMB/Basics.md

 - SMB uses port 445 (TCP).
 However, originally, SMB ran on top of NetBIOS using port 139.

 - SAMBA is the open source Linux implementation of SMB, and allows Windows systems to access Linux shares and devices.

+- The SMB protocol utilizes two levels of authentication, namely:
+	+ User Authentication
+	+ Share Authentication

+- User authentication - Users must provide a username and password in order to authenticate with the SMB server in order to access a share.
+- Share authentication - Users must provide a password in order to access restricted share.